harleybrackley/Project-One-Repo/README.md

 ## Future Updates
 - Planned future updates to make the playable characters Barbie & Ken instead of X & O
+- Selectable starting character
+- show who's turn it is somewhere on screen